-In this work, we closed this evaluation gap using our embedded characteristic score (ECS) to evaluate the learned and target distributions based on higher order moments and distribution tails.
-We showed the behavior of ECS to better evaluate the simulated data from deep generative models versus commonly used metrics including the FID.
-While we focused on evaluating image generative models in this work, the approach presented here can in principle be applied to any other data modalities, as long as an appropriate data-specific embedding map $f: \X \to \R^p$ is available.
-Developing similar evaluation metrics for more complex generative tasks, such as conditional generation and multi-modality generation, remains an open challenge; however, the ECS suggests possible approaches to these more complex tasks.
+While we focused on evaluating image generative models in this work, the approach presented here can in principle be applied to other data modalities, as long as an appropriate domain-specific embedding map $f: \X \to \R^p$ is available.
+Developing similar evaluation metrics for synthetic data from more complex generative tasks, such as conditional generation and multi-modal data generation, remains an open challenge.